nasirlukman/nasirlukman.github.io/_posts/2026-07-04-forest-disturbance-alert-system.md

 # Current methodology

-The current system follows the general framework of the (RADD algorithm)[https://iopscience.iop.org/article/10.1088/1748-9326/abd0a8].
-Instead of modeling the entire radar time series, it uses a (Bayesian)[https://en.wikipedia.org/wiki/Bayesian_inference] approach that updates the probability of forest disturbance as new Sentinel-1 observations become available.
+The current system follows the general framework of the [RADD algorithm](https://iopscience.iop.org/article/10.1088/1748-9326/abd0a8).
+Instead of modeling the entire radar time series, it uses a [Bayesian](https://en.wikipedia.org/wiki/Bayesian_inference) approach that updates the probability of forest disturbance as new Sentinel-1 observations become available.
 This greatly reduces computational cost while remaining suitable for continuous monitoring over large areas.

 Since my focus is regional rather than global monitoring, I introduced several modifications.